|

 Disclaimer...
 If you do not

-fully understand all of this and the possible consequences of getting anything
+fully understand all of this or the possible consequences of getting anything

 wrong then do not do it!
 It requires understanding for safety.
 Batteries can